-Implementing procedures for the fire protection program should be provided that formally establish the organizational responsibilities and administrative practices of the fire protection program.
+Procedures should be provided to formally establish the organizational responsibilities and administrative practices of the fire protection program.

-Emergency procedures should be provided that describe emergency response actions, including the operational actions (e.g., ventilation system line-ups and operational requirements) that are necessary to mitigate the consequences of fires.
-Fire pre-plans should identify the fire fighting strategy to be employed based on the fire location and the hazards involved.
+Emergency procedures should be provided to describe emergency response actions, including the operational actions (e.g., ventilation system lineups and operational requirements), necessary to mitigate the consequences of fires.
+Fire pre-plans should identify the fire fighting strategy to be employed according to the fire location and the hazards involved.
 Coordination with offsite responders and the fire response leadership and command structure for both the onsite fire brigade and offsite responders should be explained.

 The activities associated with decommissioning and dismantling a plant result in constantly changing hazards.
 Maintaining adequate fire protection and safety in this changing environment requires constant vigilance on the part of the fire protection staff, plant personnel, and decommissioning contractors.
-For this reason, the fire protection program should be integrated with the work control processes and should provide for proper review and authorization of work activities involving fire hazards or fire system maintenance, testing, impairments or deactivation.
+For this reason, the fire protection program should be integrated with the work control processes and should provide for proper review and authorization of work activities involving fire hazards or fire system maintenance, testing, impairments, or deactivation.